open-sauced/docs/docs/opensauced-packages/semantic-release.md

 ## 🔧 Configuration

-See each [plugin](#-plugins) documentation for required installation and configuration steps.
+See each plugin official documentation for the required installation and configuration steps.

-### NPM
+### `npm`

-Set `private` to true in `package.json` if you want to disable `npm`, or, change the scope of package using `publishConfig`.
+Set `private` to true in `package.json` if you want to disable `npm` or change the scope of package using `publishConfig`.

-Keep one of `files` or `main` keys in your `package.json` accurate depending on whether you are building a library or an application.
+Keep one of the `files` or `main` keys in your `package.json` accurate, depending on whether you are building a library or an application.

-If you publish, make sure to also provide a valid `NPM_TOKEN` as `.npmrc` authentication is ignored in our config!
+If you publish, make sure to also provide a valid `NPM_TOKEN`, as `.npmrc` authentication is ignored in our config!

 ### GitHub Actions